PaulaScharf/tof-takeovers/README.md

 # Detecting dangerous takeovers on a bicycle

+In this repo the usage of a recurrent neural network for detecting when a car overtakes a bicycle at a dangerously close distance based on low resolution depth videos is explored.

+## Contents

 This repo contains code for:
-- `./training/`: training and testing a neural network for detecting when something overtakes a bicycle at a dangerously close distance based on low resolution depth videos.
-Currently the network is trained to detect anything overtaking, but as a next step it should detect specifically cars overtaking.
-This folder also contains the data for training and testing.
+- `./training/`: training and testing the neural network.
+This folder also contains the recorded and labeled trainingsdata.
-- `./deployment/`: deploying the trained network on a senseBox MCU S2 with a VL53L8CX sensor for recording the depth images
+- `./deployment/sensebox/`: deploying the trained network on a senseBox MCU S2 with a VL53L8CX sensor for recording the depth images
 - `./data-collection/`: collecting more data for training the neural network

 ## Concept